 The central core contains the electronics module, which also includes the IMU, pressure sensor and altimeter electronics.
+The adjustable float assembly is attached to the central core module.

-The nose contains a brass tow connector that is designed to bear the entire load of the tow system in addition to providing a two-conductor electrical connection.
+The nose contains a brass tow connector that is designed to bear the entire load of the tow system in addition to providing a twoconductor electrical connection.
 Note that the shell of the connector is AC-coupled to the system ground, and is connected electrically to the water, providing a sea ground.

-The pressure housings for Overhauser sensors and the electronics pod consist of a filament-wound fiberglass cylinder coated with polyurethane for abrasion and shock resistance.
+The pressure housings (pods) for Overhauser sensors and the electronics pod consist of a filament-wound fiberglass cylinder coated with polyurethane for abrasion and shock resistance.